aws-samples/amazon-kinesis-data-analytics-blueprints/apps/java-datastream/kds-to-s3-datastream-java/README.md

 ## High-level deployment steps

 1. Build app and copy resulting JAR to S3 location
-2. Deploy associated infra (MSK and KDA) using CDK script
+2. Deploy associated infra (KDS and KDA) using CDK script
     - If using existing resources, you can simply update app properties in KDA.
 3. Perform data generation